Janet and Allan Ahlberg: Background

 Working together, the Ahlbergs produced many popular books for a range of ages.
-Some, such as Peepo! and The Baby's Catalogue are aimed at babies and toddlers.
+Some, such as Peepo! and The Baby's Catalogue, are aimed at babies and toddlers.
 For older children, they wrote books such as Burglar Bill, Cops and Robbers, Funnybones and the Happy Families series.
 Allan also wrote two books of verses, Heard it in the Playground and Please, Mrs Butler, which Janet illustrated, and more text-heavy books such as Woof!.

-Janet died of breast cancer in November 1994 at the age of 50, when their daughter Jessica was 15 years old.
-Allan Ahlberg says with regret that they "made an absolute fortune" but "never really had holidays".
+Janet died of breast cancer on 15 November 1994, at the age of 50.
+Allan Ahlberg said with regret that they had "made an absolute fortune" but "never really had holidays".

 Allan later married his editor, Vanessa Clarke of Walker Books, his new publisher.
-As of 2017, he is the author of more than 150 published books, including two in 2004 illustrated by his daughter Jessica, who now creates picture books with other writers including Toon Tellegen.
-Father and daughter have recently collaborated again, completing a movable picture book published late in 2012, The Goldilocks Variations (Walker), "a new twist in an old fairy tale".
+As of 2017, he was the author of more than 150 published books, including two in 2004 illustrated by his daughter Jessica, who now creates picture books with other writers such as Toon Tellegen.
+Father and daughter collaborated again, completing a movable picture book published late in 2012, The Goldilocks Variations (Walker), "a new twist in an old fairy tale".

-Allan Ahlberg is a supporter of West Bromwich Albion F.C., having grown up in the neighbouring town to West Bromwich.
+Allan Ahlberg was a supporter of West Bromwich Albion, having grown up in the neighbouring town to West Bromwich.
+He died at age 87 on 29 July 2025.

 Recognition

-Beside the two Greenaway Medals, Janet Ahlberg was a "Commended" runner up three times, for Burglar Bill (1977), The Baby's Catalogue (1982), and The Jolly Postman (1986).

-According to Allan, their daughter Jessica inspired the latter two, and his own "Burglar Bill" book is autobiographical, The Boyhood of Burglar Bill (Puffin, 2007).
+Besides the two Greenaway Medals, Janet Ahlberg was a "Commended" runner up three times, for Burglar Bill (1977), The Baby's Catalogue (1982), and The Jolly Postman (1986).
+According to Allan, their daughter Jessica inspired the last two, and his own "Burglar Bill" book is autobiographical, The Boyhood of Burglar Bill (Puffin, 2007).
 A football story set in war-ravaged England, Boyhood made the Guardian Children's Fiction Prize shortlist.

-Allan appeared as a castaway on the BBC Radio programme Desert Island Discs on 14 November 2008.
+Allan Ahlberg appeared as a castaway on the BBC Radio programme Desert Island Discs on 14 November 2008.
 He described their work together, her illness and death, and the creation of Janet's Last Book.

-From July to September 2011, Janet and Allan's work was celebrated at The Public arts centre in Sandwell (which encompasses Allan's hometown Oldbury).
+From July to September 2011, the Ahlbergs' work was celebrated at The Public arts centre in Sandwell (which encompasses Allan's hometown Oldbury).
 The exhibition included works by schoolchildren with local artists "in response to" Ahlberg stories.

 In July 2014, Allan Ahlberg declined the (inaugural) Booktrust Best Book Awards 'Lifetime Achievement Award' (which has a 5000 GBP prize attached).
 He cited ethical grounds related to the award's principal sponsor Amazon.com.
 In a letter to The Bookseller he stated that "Booktrust does good work and has a well-deserved reputation ...
-For my part, the idea that my "lifetime achievement"— i.e. the books (and all of Janet's work too)—should have the Amazon tag attached to it is unacceptable."

-Allan Ahlberg sits on the Council of the Society of Authors.
+For my part, the idea that my "lifetime achievement" — i.e. the books (and all of Janet's work too) — should have the Amazon tag attached to it is unacceptable."
+He also sat on the Council of the Society of Authors.